PiC: A Phrase-in-Context Dataset for Phrase Understanding and Semantic Search: Experiments and Results

-\subsec{Experiment} To do that, here we take the best QA models trained on PR-pass and test them on PSD.
-Note that, PSD has the same task format as PR-pass (see \cref{fig:ps_pr_psd_samples}b--c) except that the document is twice as long and contains \textbf{two occurrences of the same target phrase}.
-We only test the QA models trained on PR-pass but not the ranking models (\cref{sec:results_PR_ranking}) since their accuracy is expected to be worse.
+\subsec{Experiment} To do that, here we test the best PR-pass-trained \se models on \psd.
+Note that, \psd has the same task format as PR-pass (see \cref{fig:dataset_construction_summary}c--e) except that the document is twice as long and contains \textbf{two occurrences of the same target phrase}.
+We do not test the ranking models as they perform much worse than the \se models in \cref{sec:results_PR_ranking}.

-\subsec{Results} Although the PR-pass-trained QA models are never trained on PSD, they interestingly frequently find one occurrence of the target phrase (mean of 93.20\% EM; \cref{table:pr_pass_psd_results}c).
+\subsec{Results} Although the PR-pass-trained \se models are never trained on \psd, they interestingly frequently find one occurrence of the target phrase (mean of 94.01\% EM; \cref{table:pr_pass_psd_results}c).
 However, they mostly locate the \textbf{target phrase in the wrong context passage} with high confidence scores.
-That is, if we consider also the correctness of the location of the predicted phrase, their EM accuracy drops significantly to an average EM of 54.92\%.
-Note that we estimate the Human Upperbound on PSD to be also 95\%, \ie the same as that of PR-pass.
+That is, if we consider also the correctness of the location of the predicted phrase, their EM+loc\footnote{For a \psd example, if the predicted span does not intersect at all with the groundtruth span, the EM+loc and F$_1$+loc scores would be 0.
+If they intersect, the two scores would be equal to EM and F$_1$, respectively.} accuracy drops significantly to an average of 55.39\%.
+Also, finetuning on a 2K-example train set of \psd only slightly improves the EM+loc to an average of 64.24\% on a 3K-example \psd test set (\cref{sec:results_PSD-3K}).
+Note that we estimate the Human Upperbound on \psd to be 95\%, \ie the same as that of PR-pass.
 See qualitative examples and predictions of Longformer (\ie the best model tested) in Figs.~\ref{fig:psd_example_storage_needs}--\ref{fig:psd_example_unrivalled_power}.

-In sum, there is a large headroom for future research on PSD.
-Consistent with the findings in \cref{sec:results_QA_embeddings}, QA models are \emph{not} yet capable of leveraging surrounding words to understand phrases in context.
+In sum, there is a large headroom for future research on \psd. \se models are \emph{not} yet capable of leveraging surrounding words to differentiate between two senses of the same phrase.
+Interestingly, after training on PR-pass, their contextualized phrase embeddings perform much worse in the ranking experiments on PR-pass (\cref{sec:results_QA_embeddings}).